Domains

 Setup

-In order to use your own domain for mail with your Uberspace, you need to first set it up using our uberspace tool.
-You can only add fully qualified domain names (FQDNs), wildcard domains are not available.
+In order to use your own domain for mail with your Uberspace, you need to first set it up using our uberspace tool:

 The mailserver's configuration has been adapted.